 Awards generally may not be transferable or assignable during a holder's lifetime unless otherwise provided under the terms of the award.
 However, incentive stock options may not be transferred except by will or by the laws of intestate succession.
-Any award granted under the 2015 Plan is subject to any clawback or recoupment policy adopted by the Board of Directors or any committee thereof.
+Any award granted under the 2015 Plan is subject to the Company's Compensation Recoupment Policy.